WestonSF/Templates/ReadMe.md

 * Python for ArcGIS template

-## Instructions
+## Installation Instructions

-1. Fork and then clone the repo or download the .zip file.
+* Fork and then clone the repo or download the .zip file.
-2. Copy and use the templates for starting development and/or documentation.
+* Copy and use the templates for starting development and/or documentation.

+* Setup a script to run as a scheduled task
+	* Fork and then clone the repository or download the .zip file.
+	* Edit the [batch file](/Examples) to be automated and change the parameters to suit your environment.
+	* Open Windows Task Scheduler and setup a new basic task.
+	* Set the task to execute the batch file at a specified time.

 ## Resources